Climate Climax

 Private Sector

-Each has their part, and has to play it with equal dedication: changing consumerist attitudes and behaviors at the individual level, improving guidance and guardrails at the institutional level, serving the many customers and not just a few stakeholders at the corporate level.
+Each has their part, and has to play it with equal dedication: changing consumerist attitudes and behaviors at the individual level, improving guidance and guardrails at the institutional level, serving society before serving stakeholders at the corporate level.

 Consumers can reduce their consumption, consume more ethically, and focus their purchase power on necessities while foregoing luxuries.

-Governments can inform and regulate societal purchase patterns to make the most sustainable choice the most affordable or attractive choice.
+Governments can inform and regulate societal purchase patterns to make the most sustainable choice the most affordable or attractive choice through subsidies and taxes.

 The private sector can pioneer green technologies and products, and prioritize entrepreneurial ethics over stakeholder profits.

-If these actors acted together in harmony, it would all play out easy and well, applause all around.
+If these actors acted together in harmony, we'd be looking at a happy ending, applause all around.
 But life is no theater and the world not a stage.
 Reality is messy.
 Interactions are complex and dynamic, and each actor influences the other:

 Politicians rein in the private sector with laws, oversight, and subsidies, while corporations fish for government contracts and favorable policies with lobbyist bait.